antiless/cleanclip-vuepress/src/gb/docs/roadmap.md

 Our vision and ideas for CleanClip.

 ## In Progress 🕙
-### Optimization Phase
-- Synchronize MainWindow and Quick Menu functions
-- Fix some critical bugs
-- Enhancements and bug fixes for FCP
-- Rewrite settings
-- Custom text processing scripts
-- Paste queue/main window content synchronization

-## Planned 📅

-### TouchBar Support
-**📅 Release Date**
-- To be determined

-**🔧 Features**
-- Display copy records on TouchBar
-By combining "Follow frontmost app" mode or lists, specific content can be automatically displayed in a designated app.
-For example, show saved templates automatically when Final Cut Pro is opened, display a color palette when Photoshop is opened, or show commonly used URLs when a browser is opened.

 ### Plugin Capability
 **📅 Release Date**
 - To be determined